marshhpc/intermediate-utility-library/README.md

 | --------------------- | ------------- | ----------- | ------------ | --------------- | --------------- |
 | last 2 digits of year | 2-digit month | 2-digit day | 2-digit hour | 2-digit minutes | 2-digit seconds |

 **NOTE: JavaScript months are zero-based!
-This makes for less readable data, so please add 1 to your month digit!**
+This makes for less readable data, so please add 1 to your month digit!
+(For example, 00 should be 01.)**

 ### On `create-imagery.html`